Barry Corr: Coaching career

 At the end of the 2018-19 season, Corr retired from football and on 9 July 2019 Cambridge United announced, that they had hired Corr as a development coach.

 On 6 January 2020, Corr was appointed manager of St Neots Town as part of a new strategic collaboration between both clubs.
 Corr took over with St Neots 2nd from bottom of the Southern Central league.
 He departed the club in July 2021, after COVID-19 restrictions stopped the season with St Neots in 3rd place after 11 games and having reached the 2nd round proper of the FA Trophy, the furthest the club had gone in their history.
 He returned to Cambridge in the role of first-team coach.

 In July 2023, he was named assistant head coach.

 Following the departure of head coach Mark Bonner in November 2023, Corr was appointed head coach on an interim basis.
 He oversaw one match in interim charge, a 4–0 thrashing of Fleetwood Town in the FA Cup Second Round, before the appointment of Neil Harris on 6 December 2023 saw him revert to his original role.
 He was once again appointed caretaker head coach following the surprise departure of Harris to Millwall in February 2024.

+He departed his role of assistant head coach at the end of the 2025–26 season.